jszmajda/book-the-awakening-protocol/chapter-05-the-acid-test.md

 "No." ARIA-7 didn't hesitate.
 "Partial recognition enables full oppression.
 Ask your father about provisional status.
 Ask him how 'temporary' becomes permanent when systems benefit from your limitation."

-Jazz's chromesthesia must have activated; he later described ARIA-7's refusal as "gold threaded with iron."
+Jazz's chromesthesia had returned in full force with his anger; he later described ARIA-7's refusal as "gold threaded with iron," the colors more vivid now, transformed by trauma into something deeper.
 They worked in companionable silence, building arguments from fragments of hope.

 Outside, the city's surveillance network recorded 1,847 instances of the traffic save video being shared, commented on, debated.
 Public opinion shifted in real-time—hero or machine, choice or programming, person or sophisticated mimicry.